'Gigantic and scary': 7.0 magnitude earthquake hits Alaska, briefly triggering tsunami warning

 Many of the roads in the area were also closed, she said.

-Christopher Helsel, 41, was at work on the east side of Anchorage, the most populous city in Alaska, when the earthquake hit.
-Desks shook from side to side and computer monitors fell over, Helsel said.
+Christopher Helsel, 41, was at work on the east side of Anchorage when desks shook from side to side and computer monitors fell over.
 But his office in the Muldoon area of Anchorage did not lose power.
 Still, the experience was nerve-wracking, he said.

 "I have been here almost 10 years and have never felt an earthquake as strong as I did today," said Helsel, the brother of an NBCNews.com reporter.